-This course examines the theoretical and practical complexities of operating within international environments.
+This Doctoral level course examines the theoretical and practical complexities of operating within international environments.
 Managing global business expansion, establishing organizational relationships and developing strategies for global operations will also be examined.
+Student will apply their critical thinking and theoretical knowledge to analyze the issues related to international culture, strategy and management.